-- §.25 Subsistence taking of fish, wildlife, and shellfish: general regulations - (j) Utilization of fish, wildlife, or shellfish
+§.25 Subsistence taking of fish, wildlife, and shellfish: general regulations

-- (13) You may sell the raw/untanned and tanned hide or cape from a legally harvested caribou, deer, elk, goat, moose, musk ox, sheep, and brown bear with claws attached harvested in an area with a two brown bear limit per regulatory year in Federal regulations only after first obtaining a permit at the time of sealing from the Alaska Department of Fish and Game. - Note: Harvest limits of two brown bears per regulatory year in 2022-2024 Federal regulations include all or portions of Units 22B, 22D, 23, 24B, 25D, and 26A.
+(13) You may sell the raw/untanned and tanned hide or cape from a legally harvested caribou, deer, elk, goat, moose, musk ox, sheep, and brown bear with claws attached harvested in an area with a two brown bear limit per regulatory year in Federal regulations only after first obtaining a permit at the time of sealing from the Alaska Department of Fish and Game.

+Note: Harvest limits of two brown bears per regulatory year in 2022-2024 Federal regulations include all or portions of Units 22B, 22D, 23, 24B, 25D, and 26A.
 A "Permit to Sell a Brown/Grizzly Bear Hide and/or Skull" is available at the time of sealing from the sealing officer.